LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/44-ACT.md

 <sup>27</sup> But when two years were fulfilled, Felix was succeeded by Porcius Festus, and desiring to gain favor with the Jews, Felix left Paul in bonds.

 > - <sup>a</sup> 6.
 TR adds “We wanted to judge him according to our law,”
+> - <sup>b</sup> 7.
+TR adds “but the commanding officer, Lysias, came by and with great violence took him out of our hands,”
+> - <sup>c</sup> 8.
+TR adds “commanding his accusers to come to you.”

 ## Chapter 25